enkidevs/curriculum/mongodb/intro/crud-intro/update-single-document.md

 The `filter` is the criteria used for selecting the document you want to edit.

-The `update` is the new modification for the value of the selected document.
-Possible values for modification are `$rename`, `$set` and `$unset`(we will only use the `$set` value in this workout). `$set` is used to replace a value for the selected field of the document.
-If the selected field doesn't exist, `$set` will create a new one with the specified value.
+The `update` parameter contains the changes that we want to apply to the document.
+Commonly, we do this with MongoDB [update operators](https://docs.mongodb.com/manual/reference/operator/update/#id1) such as `$set` or `$rename`.
+For example, `$set` will either update a value for a field that exists or create a new field with that value if it doesn’t.

 The `options` parameter is used for adding more options to the update method and will be discussed in a later workout.

-Let's say we have a `pokemon` collection where one of the Pokémon's type is misspelled.
+Let's say we have a `pokemon` collection where one of the pokémon's type is misspelled.

 ```javascript
 db.pokemon.find({ _id: 8 })